-Bountiful Botanical Blessings on you for recognizing the beauty of the “Sprout.”
-Brussels Sprouts: grow them for a fun fall harvest, eat them for high levels of Vitamins K and C, and enjoy them for sweet and nutty flavor.
+Bountiful botanical blessings on you for recognizing the beauty of the Brussels sprout!
+When it comes to Brussels sprouts planting, do it the right way and you can grow them for a fun fall harvest, eat them for high levels of Vitamins K and C, and enjoy them for sweet and nutty flavor.
 Of course, all these amazing benefits depend upon your knowledge of how best to plant, harvest, and prepare these cute “little cabbages.”
-And we’re here, to help.
+And we’re here to help.

 First, give them a good sunny home.
 Note, however, that if your region has very hot weather in late summer and early fall, the plants will appreciate the respite of light afternoon shade from other taller plants, trees, or shade cloth.
 They prefer a medium to heavy, firm, fertile, neutral soil with a pH of 6.5 to 7.0.
-To ensure the soil’s appropriate texture and fertility, be sure to mix in generous amounts of manure or compost and water the garden bed several days before planting, to allow the soil to settle.
-A soil tester can quickly and simply indicate your soil’s pH level, which you can then adjust with either garden lime, to raise the pH, or aluminum sulfate, to decrease the pH.
+To ensure the soil’s appropriate texture and fertility, be sure to mix in generous amounts of manure or compost.
+Then water the garden bed several days before planting, to allow the soil to settle.
+A soil tester can quickly and simply indicate your soil’s pH level.
+You can then adjust with either garden lime, to raise the pH, or aluminum sulfate, to decrease the pH.

 Brussels sprouts are much easier to grow from plants than from seeds.
 Just set the young brussels sprout plants into your prepared bed about 24 inches apart, gently firming the soil around each one.
 As the plants grow, you can regularly mound and firm a bit of the soil up around the stalk to support the tall growing plant.